vijendraahirwal/AppliedAI/README.md

 5. **image_labeling.py**: This python script iterates over all the images inside the directories and labels them in this format <class_label_name>_XXXX.jpg, where XXX is the sequence number.

 ## Steps to Run the Project
 Follow these steps to run the project:

+Before running any python script please make sure you have folder named Data for the images.

 1. Run the `filtering_locating_faces.py` file.
 2. Run the `convert_greyscale_and_resize.py` file.